doxeylab/diffBase/README.md

 - `FORCE_UPDATE=T`: Force the update script to run, even if the MD5 checksums haven't changed.
 Useful if you've changed the behaviour of the update script or if you've updated the metadata.
 - `NO_UPDATE_TREE=T`: Don't update the trees.
 Useful if you manually generated the trees and don't want to build them using the mechanism in the update script.

+Note that the update script requires the `phangorn` R package from CRAN to build the trees.

 ## Gettings emails from the community message function

 Right now the apps send emails automatically whenever someone submits a message using the community feature.
 To do this, it uses local GMail keys.
 For obvious reasons, these are not included in the GitHub repo.